mhorpheus/test/DFIR-IntelTicketing.md

-# IRIS Incident Response Intel Analysis Ticketing Process
+# XFIR Incident Response Intel Analysis Ticketing Process

-The purpose of this page is to document the IRIS Incident Response ticketing process for Intel support.
+The purpose of this page is to document the XFIR Incident Response ticketing process for Intel support.

 During an Incident Response engagement as the need for various Intel services or support arises, you will need to create a ticket for those support services including Malware Analysis, DarkWeb Analysis, Engagement Support, etc.

-The following documentation is a guideline for IRIS consultants for the IRIS Incident Response Intel ticketing process and is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/Home.md)).
+The following documentation is a guideline for XFIR consultants for the XFIR Incident Response Intel ticketing process and is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/Home.md)).

  - [**Intel Support**](#intel-support)
  - [**Intel Ticketing in Resilient**](#intel-ticketing-in-resilient)